Pea75x/project-4-frontend/README.md

 };
 ```

-When I come to use the data, I then sort it by created date.
+When I come to use the data, I then sort it by the created date.

 ```javascript
 const messageData = await getFriendsMessages(id);